nymea/berrylan/README.md

 ## Features

 ### Plain Raspbian
-Everything is like you are used to - we just add BerryLan (details).
+Everything is like you are used to - we just add BerryLan.

 #### IP Address
 The app displays you the IP Address at the end of the setup process.